VladX09/clickpecker-library/docs/firststeps.rst

 image on the screen.
 That's why some methods (e.g. ``search``, ``wait_for``, ``scroll_for``) aren't accept images.

-The main object of Clickpecker is :class:`api.BasicAPI`.
+The main object of Clickpecker is :class:`clickpecker.BasicAPI`.
 To init API, you should have `DeviceWrapper` object and a dictionary with the default configuration.

 .. code-block:: python